-Car Accident Victims Can Suffer PTSDBy Stewart J. Guss on October 4th, 2019
+Car Accident Victims Can Suffer PTSDBy Stewart J. Guss on April 29th, 2020

-We put your health and safety first after a car accident, and WE KNOW PTSD CAN BE A REAL CONSEQUENCE in the wake of a car accident.
-Below we offer you more information about PTSD, how it related to car accidents, and what you can do if you are suffering from PTSD after a car accident.
+At Stewart J. Guss, we know PTSD can be a crippling consequence.
+Below you’ll find more information about PTSD, how it relates to car accidents, and what you can do if you are suffering from PTSD after a car accident.

-What Is Post-traumatic Stress Disorder?
+What Is Post-Traumatic Stress Disorder?

-According to the American Psychiatric Association (APA), post-traumatic stress disorder (PTSD) is a mental health disorder which can occur in those “who have experienced or witnessed a traumatic event.”
-Examples of traumatic events which might lead to PTSD include natural disasters such as hurricanes, tornadoes, and earthquakes, terrorist acts, war violence, shootings, assault, and serious accidents.
+According to the American Psychiatric Association (APA), post-traumatic stress disorder (PTSD) is a mental health condition affecting those “who have experienced or witnessed a traumatic event.”
+Examples of traumatic events which might lead to PTSD include natural disasters such as hurricanes, tornadoes, and earthquakes, and being a victim of or witness to terrorist acts, war violence, shootings, assault, and serious accidents.

 Symptoms of PTSD